tidyverse/tidyverse.org/content/blog/desirability2/index.md

 ##     <dbl>   <dbl>       <dbl>   <dbl>        <int>
 ## 1   0.222 0.00574       0.185   0.876           86
 ```

+However, there are different optimal settings when the log-likelihood is considered:

 ```r
 classification_results |> slice_min(mn_log_loss, n = 1)